emmas2210/Billiard/README.md

 ## Installation

 To install the package, you need to use the package manager pip.
-Here is the command line.
+Here is the command line :                                                                                                      `pip install billiard_module`
-'pip install billiard_module'

 ## Contributors: